 Lease agreements in India are tricky.
 Often, to side-step tax, landlords will prefer to rent to people 'informally' (i.e. with no official lease, signed agreement in place).
 Expats should never accept such an agreement, as it will leave them without official proof of residence in India (which is required when applying for a PAN card).
 Furthermore, expats will either be offered a lease agreement (minimum of 12 months), covered by rent control laws, or a lease and license agreement of up to 11 months.
 Lease and license agreements are not covered by rent control laws, and for this reason, are usually preferred by landlords.
 Note that security deposits in India are generally two or three month's rent, and that tenants will probably end up paying about half a month's rent to their estate agent as a commission fee.

 Buying property in India as a foreigner can be a hair-raising experience – often characterised by fraud, corruption, bribery and general underhandedness.
 It is strongly recommended that expats find themselves a trustworthy real estate lawyer to guide them through the process.

 Another thing to bear in mind when purchasing property in India, is never to make payments in cash, even when promised proper receipts for them.
-Sellers will often try to avoid tax payments, by not declaring the parts of the total sum they received in cash.
+Sellers often try to avoid tax payments by not declaring parts of the total sum they received in cash.
 In this vein, it is highly recommended that buyers use an Indian bank as a mediator when paying for their new property.
 Many banks offer a 'documentation through bank' service, where payments are only released when their client becomes the new registered owner of the property.